Humaima Malick

 Humaima Malick (born 18 November 1987) is a Pakistani actress who works in Pakistani films and serials.
 She is known for Ishq Junoon Deewangi as Pares Usmani and social-drama Bol in 2011.

 Personal life

-Malick was born in Quetta into a Pashtun family.
+Malick was born in Quetta in the Balochistan province of Pakistan to a Pashtun father, and a Punjabi mother.
 She graduated from Government Girls College Quetta and then moved to Karachi along with her family following her father's retirement.
 Malick has one brother, Feroze Khan, and one sister, Dua Malik.
 Singer Sohail Haider is her brother-in-law.
 Malick was previously married to Shamoon Abbasi.

 Career

 Early work (2009–2011)

 Malick started her career as a model at the age of fourteen, through a Unilever Pakistan campaign.
 She first walked the ramp for fashion designer Deepak Perwani at the age of fourteen.
 Since then she has appeared in fashion shows for numerous designers.

 Malick made her acting debut with the serial Ishq Junoon Deewangi.
 She then appeared in Barish Kay Ansoo, Tanveer Fatima (B.A), Talluq, and Akbari Asghari.